lc-cbot/workshop-austin/README.md

 2. Once you have an organization setup in LimaCharlie, log in to your LimaCharlie account and click on your organization's name

+3. Switch to the "Modern Theme" by clicking the "Try Modern Theme" button at the top of the screen

+4. Since we're not going to be using a built-in adapter, click "Skip for now" at the bottom of the UI if you're prompted to install your first sensor

-3. First, we need to create an installation key that will be used to authenticate the sensor that will be used to ingest the lab data.
+5. First, we need to create an installation key that will be used to authenticate the sensor that will be used to ingest the lab data.
 To access your installation keys, click on "Sensors" and then select "Installation Keys"

-4. Create a new installation key by clicking the "Create Installation Key" button
+6. Create a new installation key by clicking the "Create Installation Key" button

-5. Add a description that will allow you to associate the installation key with the intended purpose
+7. Add a description that will allow you to associate the installation key with the intended purpose

-6. The installation key allows for sensors to automatically be tagged when they authenticate to LimaCharlie.
-For this workshop, use the tag "lab-data" and then click "Create"
+8. The installation key allows for sensors to automatically be tagged when they authenticate to LimaCharlie.
+For this workshop, use the tag ```lab-data``` and then click "Create"
 > [!TIP]
 > Tags can be used for a variety of purposes, including classifying endpoints, automating detection and response actions, creating powerful workflows, and triggering automations

-7. Get the new installation key's GUID by clicking the copy icon in "Adapter Key" column for the installation key you created.
+9. Get the new installation key's GUID by clicking the copy icon in "Adapter Key" column for the installation key you created.
 > [!IMPORTANT]
 > This will be used in the next few steps, so it's recommended to put this into a text file to make referencing it easier

-8. You'll also need your organizations ID (OID), so copy it from the URL and add it to your text file
+10. You'll also need your organizations ID (OID), so copy it from the URL and add it to your text file.
+The OID will be the GUID after ```/orgs/``` in the url
 > [!TIP]
 > The OID is also available by viewing a sensor's details, but grabbing it from the URL is simpler.

-9. Next, on the sidebar, click "Sensors" and then click on "External Adapters"
+11. Next, on the sidebar, click "Sensors" and then click on "External Adapters"
 > [!NOTE]
 > LimaCharlie offers multiple ways to ingest logs into the platform.
 For this lab, we're going to read in the file from your system using a local adapter.
 To simplify the management of local adapters, the External Adapters menu allows you to centralize management of all your on-premise adapters.

-10. Click "Add External Adapter"
+12. Click "Add External Adapter"

-11. Give your adapter a descriptive name.
+13. Give your adapter a descriptive name.

-12. Copy and paste the following YAML into the "External Adapter Definition" box:
+14. Copy and paste the following YAML into the "External Adapter Definition" box:
 ```
 sensor_type: file
 file: